Coal and electricity generation

 Major facilities for higher education and training include:

-- Monash University, Gippsland Campus: The only regional “Group of Eight” university in Victoria, Monash Gippsland provides tertiary education to local and international students.
-Faculties include medicine, science, engineering, information technology, business, economics, nursing, humanities, education, art and design.
-Distance education facilities cater for local and international students.
+Federation University, Gippsland Campus: provides tertiary education to local and international students and distance education facilities cater for local and international students.

-- GippsTAFE (Central Gippsland Institute of TAFE): provides educational services to Gippsland, Victoria and overseas.
-GippsTAFE delivers broad-based training programs on and off-site.
+Federation Training: provides educational services to Gippsland, Victoria and overseas with broad-based training programs on and off-site.

-- Apprenticeships Group Australia: One of Australia’s largest leading providers of apprenticeships to industry based in Latrobe City
+Apprenticeships Group Australia: One of Australia’s largest leading providers of apprenticeships to industry.

 Latrobe City is a centre for health services to the broader Gippsland region.
-Contributing significantly to Latrobe City’s economy, Latrobe City offers a comprehensive and high quality health facilities.
+Contributing significantly to Latrobe City’s economy.

 Facilities include Latrobe Regional Hospital, Maryvale Private Hospital, Latrobe Community Health Services and numerous medical providers.

-The region has an extenive range of speclist services including pathology, aged care, pallative care, communty health, cancer support, immunisation, disability services, home care, physiotherapy, parenting, paediatric, child and adolescent services.
+The region has an extensive range of specialist services including pathology, aged care, palliative care, community health, cancer support, immunisation, disability services, home care, physiotherapy, parenting, paediatric, child and adolescent services.

 Tourism and events